MAPSS: Manifold-based Assessment of Perceptual Source Separation

 \subsection{Database}

-To benchmark the proposed measures, we rely on the Subjective Evaluation of Blind Audio Source Separation (SEBASS) database \citep{kastner2022}, a publicly-available collection of expertly curated listening tests that pools $11,000$ individual human ratings for more than $900$ separated signals, originating from five evaluation campaigns.
-SEBASS focuses on distinct scenarios of speech mixtures of 4 male and 4 female speakers, separately, with a pair of English and pair of Spanish speakers in each, and music with both a drums and a no‑drums subset, each containing 3 music sources.
-The split between music mixtures with and without drums is crucial, as percussion transients introduce masking patterns that are perceptually and algorithmically distinct from purely harmonic content, thereby stressing leakage and self-distortion behaviors that do not appear in speech mixtures.
+We use the Subjective Evaluation of Blind Audio Source Separation (SEBASS) database \citep{kastner2022}, a public collection of expertly curated listening tests that aggregates $11,000$ ratings for more than $900$ separated signals across five evaluation campaigns.
+SEBASS covers speech mixtures of 4 male or 4 female speakers, each consisting of English and Spanish pairs.
+As realistic conversations are monolingual, we separate each mixture into English and Spanish speakers pairs.
+Also included are music mixtures with drums and without drums, each with 3 sources.
+Namely, $N_f\in\{2,3\}$~(\ref{eq:mix}).
+The split between drum and no-drum mixtures is crucial, as percussion transients create perceptual and algorithmic masking distinct from harmonic content.
+Each mixture was processed by 32 source separation systems, ranging from classic approaches to deep-learning models.
+Outputs with 10~s duration, sampled at 16~kHz, were judged by 15 certified raters under the MUSHRA standard \citep{schoeffler2018webmushra}, which grades output quality between $0$ and $100$ relative to a reference.
+These MOS ratings are provided directly by SEBASS and no new human listening tests were conducted by the authors.
+All experiments in this paper rely solely on the existing SEBASS ratings.

-Every mixture was fed to 32 different speech separation systems, spanning classic methods such as non‑negative matrix factorization (NMF), spatial filtering and modern deep-learning models.
-Every output utterance of 10~s, sampled at a sampling frequency of 16~kHz, was judged by 10 or more predominantly certified human raters according to the MUSHRA standard \cite{schoeffler2018webmushra}.
-Every rater was asked to provide a grade between $0$ and $100$ to the question ``grade the basic audio quality of the items under test with respect to the reference signal.
-Any perceived differences between the reference and the other signal must be interpreted as an impairment''.
-During grading, the user was exposed to the reference as a baseline and to the hidden reference and mixture anchor as comparative outputs.
-Figure~\ref{fig:snr_histograms_en_es} shows that the speech reference signals have been recorded in a relatively clean environment with signal-to-noise-ratios (SNRs) between 3.9~dB to 41.7~dB, with an average of 25~dB.